weeeBox/mobile-system-design/common-interview-mistakes.md

 ### Being overly optimistic
 - Suggesting solution

 ### "Grilling" the candidate
 _TBD_

 ### Asking about their owm strong points - not candidate's
 _TBD_

+### Asking meaningless questions
+- "Why did you choose a relational database (ORM) to store structured data that requires complex querying?" - there's little "signal" a candidate can provide here (unless they advocate for text files or user preferences).
+- "Why caching/modularization/testing/etc is necessary?"

 ### Not moving on when the candidate is stuck
 _TBD_